-Using a significant part of the data model shown above, called Service Oriented Architecture, permits a synergy between the available data and services offered by specialized suppliers.
-Web services allow platform independence and programming language because they uses XML for definitions and communication.
-They also enable a strong definition of messages and services through WSDL documents.
-The use of HTTPS for transport will also facilitate the passage of information through firewalls without the need of using other ports.
+Using a significant part of the data model shown above, herewith Service Oriented Architecture permits a synergy between the available data and services offered by specialized suppliers.
+Web services allow platform independence and programming language because it uses XML to definitions and communication.
+It also enables a strong definition of messages and services through WSDL documents.
+The use of HTTPS for transport will also facilitate the passage of information through firewalls without the need of using specific ports.